emily-flambe/ask-reddit-without-asking-reddit/README.md

 I should make these into Github issues lol

+- [ ] Clean up / dedupe / consolidate the Smart Reddit feature (maybe just make it a selectable boolean)
 - [ ] Make the frontend *aesthetic*
 - [ ] In addition to providing a summary, also list titles (hyperlinked) of the top posts that are relevant to the query
 - [ ] Group the top posts by topic